NCAA Tournament 2019: Power Ranking All 32 Teams in Round 2

 20. Baylor Bears

-The No. 9 Bears pulled the mildest of upsets when they sliced through and over the zone of No. 8 Syracuse, 78-69.

-It couldn't hurt that Baylor plays a lot of zone, too, but when the Bears are facing a more offense-forward team, their zone doesn't seem quite so effective.
+The No. 9 Bears sliced through and over the zone of No. 8 Syracuse, winning 78-69.
+It couldn't hurt that Baylor plays a lot of zone too, but when the Bears are facing a more offense-forward team, their zone doesn't seem quite so effective.

 Only Liberty, Iowa and Iona rank below the Bears among tournament teams in KenPom's defensive rankings.